symfony/symfony-docs/book/templating.rst

     and benefit from this distinction.
 And of course, you'll be loved by web designers everywhere.

-    Twig can also do things that PHP can't, such as true template inheritance (Twig templates compile down to PHP classes that inherit from each other), whitespace control, sandboxing, and the inclusion of custom functions and filters that only affect templates.
+    Twig can also do things that PHP can't, such as whitespace control, sandboxing, and the inclusion of custom functions and filters that only affect templates.
     Twig contains little features that make writing templates easier and more concise.
 Take the following example, which combines a loop with a logical ``if`` statement:

     .. code-block:: html+jinja